tensorush/tensorush.github.io/content/crw.md

 <!-- more -->

-## All of these are original photos captured with our best telescopes.
+## All of these are original images captured with our best telescopes.

 # **Nebulae - luminescent interstellar regions consisting of stardust**